Field Course: Product Management 102

 Spring; Q3Q4; 3 credits

 Product Management 102 (PM 102) is Spring Term extension of the Fall Term field course Product Management 101 (HBS course 6701; last year's PM101/102 syllabus here).
 Like PM 101, PM 102 is a project-based course that uses a learning-by-doing approach; none of PM 102's sessions will entail case discussion.

 PM 102 will hone skills relevant during a new software application's development and launch phases.
 Working in teams of two or three, PM102 students will select, hire and then supervise developers who will build their application.

-During development, students will answer developers’ questions about product requirements; conduct usability tests to ensure that the application being built will meet users’ needs; and track developers’ progress, revising priorities as appropriate.
-Following their product’s launch, students will then: 1) identify bugs and determine which should be fixed first; 2) monitor early usage, collecting and interpreting data needed to prioritize additional features; and 3) iterate through another development cycle to improve the product.
+During development, students will answer programmers' questions about product requirements; conduct usability tests to ensure that the application being built will meet users' needs; and track programmers' progress, revising priorities as appropriate.
+Following their product's launch, students will then: 1) identify bugs and determine which should be fixed first; 2) monitor early usage, collecting and interpreting data needed to prioritize additional features; and 3) iterate through another development cycle to improve the product.
 In parallel with these development tasks, students will conceive and implement a marketing plan for their product launch.

 PM 102's weekly sessions will focus on building skills required during a software application's development and launch phases, for example: how to select and supervise a developer; how to write agile user stories and estimate the development effort required to complete them; how to conduct usability tests; how to structure SQL queries and use analytics software; how to manage an AdWords campaign; how to design and implement an A/B test.
 In addition to skill-building workshops often led by outside experts, PM 102's sessions will feature intensive peer-to-peer feedback on project work-in-progress.